techbrett/OfficeDocs-SkypeForBusiness/Teams/direct-routing-media-optimization-configure.md

 > [!div class="mx-imgBorder"]
 > ![Another diagram showing SIP ladder.](media/direct-routing-media-op-15.png)

-#### User isn't at the same location as the SBC but is in the corporate network with Only for local users
+#### User is not at the same location as the SBC but is in the corporate network with Only for local users

 |Mode|User|Site|Call direction|
 |---|---|---|---|